ArchanGhosh/Portfolio/README.md

 Welcome to my portfolio-website

-The link to view it is : https://archanghosh.github.io/Portfolio-website/
+The link to view it is : https://archanghoshdev.netlify.app/ (was having trouble hosting on github.io)

 I am not much of a web developer, if you any suggestions to improve do tell me.